 Depending on your group and your level of ability, there are trails that offer the exact hiking and nature experience you are looking for.
 Most are gently meandering, ideal for leisurely strolls.
 Others are more rugged, allowing for a moderately strenuous workout.

 Penn’s Woods is a short distance across the road from the Visitor’s Center.
-It has wide, flat trails suitable for strollers and wheelchairs.
+It has wide, flat trails suitable for strollers.